FormsAuthentication.RedirectFromLoginPage Method (String, Boolean)

 ASP.NET automatically adds the return URL when the browser is redirected to the login page.

 By default, the ReturnUrl variable must refer to a page within the current application.
-If ReturnUrl refers to a page in a different application or on a different server, the RedirectFromLoginPage methods redirects to the URL in the DefaultUrl property.
-If you want to allow redirects to a page outside the current application, you must set the EnableCrossAppRedirects property to true using the enableCrossAppRedirects attribute of the forms configuration element.
+If ReturnUrl refers to a page in a different application or on a different server, the DefaultUrl property.
+If you want to allow redirects to a page outside the current application, you must set the EnableCrossAppRedirects property to true using the enableCrossAppRedirects attribute of the configuration element.methods redirects to the URL in the

 The following code example redirects validated users to either the originally requested URL or the DefaultUrl.
 The code example uses ASP.NET membership to validate users.
 For more information about ASP.NET membership, see Managing Users by Using Membership.